Alternate Job Titles: Design Director, Designer Director

 Source: HR Reported data as of September 27, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Design Director that make less than that salary.
 For example 50% of the people who perform the job of Design Director are expected to make less than the median.

 Directs and oversees a team of designers and drafters who use computer aided design (CAD) for product design.
 Develops, implements, and manages the company's design strategy.
 Knowledgeable about principles of design, construction, engineering, and building regulations.
 Ensures drawings and designs are completed on time and adhere to the established specifications and standards.
 Monitors the bid or proposal process to ensure organizational goals are met.
-Typically requires a bachelor's degree in area of specialty and at least 10 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Typically requires a bachelor's degree in area of specialty.
 Typically reports to top management.
+Manages a departmental sub-function within a broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
+Typically requires 5+ years of managerial experience.
 View full job description